Go Back

 • Remove dough balls from oil with slotted spoon and place on dish lined with paper towels.

-• If you are not making the honey syrup right away, store the dough balls in a covered container overnight or you may also freeze for up to one month.
+• If you are not making the honey syrup right away, store the dough balls in a covered container overnight, or you may also freeze for up to one month.
+I feel like it's best to coat them right away but many people do this at a later time.

-• Using a medium to large frying pan, add honey, cinnamon, and orange zest to the pan and then cook gently over medium heat until the mixture bubble gently.
+• Using a medium to large deep pan, add honey, and sugar (and orange and cinnamon if using) to the pan and then cook gently over medium heat until the sugar melts.

 • To shape the wreath, place a small glass in the center of a dinner plate and arrange struffoli all around.
 Top with additional sprinkles if desired while the honey balls are still warm (otherwise they won't stick).